 DFHack supports all operating systems and platforms that Dwarf Fortress itself

-supports, which at the moment is just 64-bit Windows.
+supports, which at the moment is the 64-bit version of Windows and Linux.
 However, the Windows

 build of DFHack works well under